REXYGEN Runtime Core

 Following roles and permissions are defined:

 Only the admin role is enabled and the roles super, operator and guest are disabled by default.
 A user may enable those roles by setting options auth.super.enabled, auth.operator.enabled and auth.guest.enabled.
-For each role a user account with the respective name is present in the version 2.50.
+For each role a user account with the respective name is present.

 The authentication subsystem is enabled by default.
 A user may disable the authentication by the option auth.enabled.
 The admin has an empty password by default and a user should always set the password after the first login.